casefoundation/Faces-of-Founders-Platform/docs/Setup.md

 ![Facebook & Twitter Configuration setup](siteoptions_facebooktwitter.png)

 To power the Twitter API query as well as the Twitter and Facebook login buttons from the homepage, also specific the Twitter consumer key and secret and Facebook App ID here.

+## Customizing the Theme

+To customize the look and feel of this theme, it is possible to either use this as a parent theme or to manually override this theme directly.
+Note that this theme uses Gulp to build all Javascript and CSS.